 🐔 Reduce overcrowding in houses

 The maximum stock density should be 6 lbs./ sq. foot i.e, 2.7kg/ sq. foot or 30kg/ sq. meter.
-Having more space reduces stress and encourage the chickens to do their favorite activities, such as walking, scratching, and mashing the dust
+Having more space reduces stress and encourage the chickens to do their favourite activities, such as walking, scratching, and mashing the dust

 🐔 Adjust the house so that the chickens get more natural light